CCBDA-UPC/Assignments-2025/Lab06.md

 **Q51: Has everything gone alright?
 What have you changed?**

+**Q52: Draw a diagram of the current deployment of the web app using a tool such as [Draw.io](https://www.drawio.com/blog/aws-diagrams)**

-**Q52: Assess the current version of the web application against each of the twelve factor application.**
+**Q53: Assess the current version of the web application against each of the twelve factor application.**

-**Q53: How long have you been working on this session?
+**Q54: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?** Add your answers to `README.md`.

+## How to submit this assignment:

+Make sure that you have updated your local GitHub repository (using the git commands add, commit, and push) with all the files generated during this session.

+Before the deadline, all team members shall push their responses to their private https://github.com/CCBDA-UPC/2024-6-xx repository.

-Add all these files to your repository and comment what you think is relevant in your session's *README.md*.
+Add all the web application files to your repository and comment what you think is relevant in your session's *README.md*.